-Some extent, it doesn't really matter how much percentage the rent you pay.
+To some extent, it doesn't matter how much percentage of the rent you pay.
 The question is always what the percentage of investment is.
 You should not be spending more than 20% of your income on rent.

 It is safe close to your kid school, but that always means that you have a chance to find the right value house at a lower price.
 Look for areas they are not yet explored.

 How does the rent affordability calculator work?

 According to your overall expense, the rent affordability calculator can accumulate your overall earnings by 20, 30, or 40 per cent and determine how much you can bear for the rent.